apurvanand29/JavaVerse/README.md

 # JavaVerse
 Welcome to JavaVerse: your portal to Java excellence!
 Explore diverse projects, from basic algorithms to advanced solutions.
 Discover meticulous code, insightful docs, and innovative approaches.
 Whether a seasoned dev or eager learner, JavaVerse enriches your journey.
 Join in the endless realm of Java possibilities!

-# Get On-boarded, as we embark on a journey of small steps, paving the way to soaring heights.
+<small> Get On-boarded, as we embark on a journey of small steps, paving the way to soaring heights. </small>

 # Features